Quantum Algorithm for Smoothed Particle Hydrodynamics: Introduction

 \section{Introduction}

-Interest in quantum computing and its applications has grown dramatically in recent years.
-Quantum computers offer a means of performing computations of great complexity that are infeasible on classical machines.
-The power of quantum computation has been well documented, see Simon \cite{Simon97} for example, so in order to utilise this power there is a need to develop quantum numerical algorithms.
-The original motivation for quantum computing was based on arguments from Feynman \cite{Feynman82} who suggested that, since the world is fundamentally quantum mechanical, it makes sense that the best way to simulate physics is by using a `quantum' computer which takes advantage of the effects of quantum mechanics.
-The potential for quantum mechanical machines to simulate, both quantum mechanical and classical, physical systems was one of the main reasons for their early development.
+Interest in quantum computing and its practical uses has grown dramatically in recent years, as exemplified by Google's claim of `quantum supremacy' \cite{Arute19} and a potential `goldrush' for industry \cite{Gibney19,IBM22,MacQuarrie20}.
+Quantum computers promise a way to perform highly complicated calculations that are infeasible on classical machines.
+The power of quantum computation has been well documented \cite{Simon97,Abbas21,Postler22} in many areas such as chemical and materials science \cite{Foulkes01,Bauer20,Reiher17}, high-energy physics \cite{Nachman21,Martinez16,Guan21}, post-quantum cryptography \cite{Bernstein17,Joseph22}, and optimization problems across industry \cite{Yarkoni22,Orus19}.
+The original motivation for quantum computing was based on Feynman's arguments \cite{Feynman82}: since the world is fundamentally quantum mechanical, it makes sense to use `quantum' machines to simulate both quantum mechanical and classical physical systems \cite{Alexeev21}.